standardebooks/tools/README.md

 	Apply some scriptable semantics rules from the Standard Ebooks semantics manual to a Standard Ebook source directory.

--	### `simplify-tags`

-	Simplify some HTML and CSS to be more compatible with crappier reading systems (ADE I'm looking at you...)

 -	### `split-file`

 	Split an XHTML file into many files at all instances of `<!--se:split-->`, and include a header template for each file.